w3c/wai-website/pages/standards-guidelines/wcag/non-web-ict.md

 ## Background

 The first version of the WCAG2ICT Group Note was published in 2013 to address accessibility requirements for non-web ICT.
-It helped regulatory bodies develop standards (i.e., Section 508, EN 301 549) to adopt WCAG criteria for non-web documents and software.
+It helped regulatory bodies develop standards (e.g., Section 508, and EN 301 549) to adopt WCAG criteria for non-web documents and software.

 The 2013 Group Note covered WCAG 2.0 Level A and Level AA.
-The latest version of WCAG2ICT Group Note covers WCAG 2.x Level A and Level AA.
+The latest version of WCAG2ICT Group Note covers WCAG 2 Level A and Level AA.

-Note: WCAG 2 was developed for the Web and not for non-web ICT.
-This means that fully addressing accessibility for non-web documents and software involves requirements beyond those included in WCAG 2 and WCAG2ICT Group Note.
+**Note:** WCAG 2 was developed for the web and not for non-web ICT.
+This means that fully addressing accessibility for non-web documents and software involves requirements beyond those included in WCAG 2 and the WCAG2ICT Group Note.
 For this reason, authors, designers and developers are encouraged to seek other relevant advice about current best practices to ensure that non-web documents and software are as accessible as possible to people with disabilities.

 ### About WCAG 2